prototype74/HyperUBot/TO_DO.md

  - quot.ly (maybe????)

 ## Final changes:
- - Make sure the language processor is not using the temporary scheme I made to make pyCharm happy.
+ - Make sure the language processor is not using the temporary scheme I made to make pyCharm autocomplete happy.
- - Check for "incriminating" comments or stuff that looks bad.